 Hope this helps.

-Feel free to ask! almost 2 years ago
+Feel free to ask! about 2 years ago

 I went with Intrepid Travel, the English side let me down a little, but when in Tanzania everything went smoothly.